Neo-Assyrian Empire: Initial reconquest

-The early Neo-Assyrian kings initially set out to reverse the long decline Assyrian Empire, retake its former lands and re-establish the position it held at the height of its power.
-The two empires were not as distinct as their portrayal sometimes suggests, with the Neo-Assyrian kings being part of the same continuous royal family line as the Assyrian Empire.
-The outward re-expansion by these new kings was cast as war to liberate those Assyrians cut off from Assyrian territory and forced to live under foreign rulers.
+The early Neo-Assyrian kings initially set out to reverse the long decline of Assyria, retake its former lands, and reestablish the position it held at the height of its power.
+These two empires were not as distinct as their portrayal sometimes suggests, with Neo-Assyrian rulers part of the same continuous dynasty as their earlier counterparts.
+The outward reexpansion by these new kings was cast as war to liberate those Assyrians cut off from Assyrian territory and forced to live under foreign rulers.
 This held at least some truth, with material evidence from sites lost and then reconquered by the empire demonstrating an endurance of Assyrian culture in the interim.
-Early efforts at reconquest were mostly focused on the region up to the Khabur river in the west.
-One of the first conquests of Ashur-dan II had been Katmuḫu in this region, which he made a vassal kingdom rather than annexed outright; this suggests that the resources available to the early Neo-Assyrian kings were very limited and that the imperial reconquista project had to begin nearly from scratch.
-In this context, the successful expansion conducted under the early Neo-Assyrian kings was an extraordinary achievement.
-The initial phase of the Assyrian reconquista was slow, beginning under Ashur-dan II near the end of the Middle Assyrian period and covering the reigns of the first two Neo-Assyrian kings, Adad-nirari II (911–891 BC) and Tukulti-Ninurta II (890–884 BC).
+Early efforts at reconquest were mostly focused on the region up to the Khabur in the west.

+One of the first conquests of Ashur-dan II had been Katmuḫu in this region, which he made a vassal state rather than annexing it outright; this suggests that the resources available to the early Neo-Assyrian rulers were very limited and that the imperial reconquest had to begin nearly from scratch.
+In this context, the successful expansion conducted under early rulers was an extraordinary achievement.
+The initial phase of the Assyrian reconquista was slow, beginning under Ashur-dan II near the end of the Middle Assyrian period and covering the reigns of the first two Neo-Assyrian rulers, Adad-nirari II (911–891 BCE) and Tukulti-Ninurta II (890–884 BCE).
 Ashur-dan's efforts mostly worked to pave the way for the more sustained work under Adad-nirari and Tukulti-Ninurta.